tiziasan/MDE/README.md

 # How to run
-To run the project just clone the repository and run the Main in the folder TransformationJava/src/it.univaq.disim.mde as java application.
+To run the project just clone the repository and run the Main in the folder it.univaq.disim.mde.matchingplugin as java application.